• Skip to primary navigation

 Fasten off and weave in ends.

-TIP: When weaving in tail from Finishing Round, whip stitching a few times around final slst of round can help create the most seamless-looking brim edge.
+Pro Tip: When weaving in the tail from the Finishing Round, whip stitching a few times around the final slst of the round can help create the most seamless-looking brim edge.

 That was so fun!
 Now what?